top of page

 What is aperture.jpg

-‘Aperture’ means the size of the hole in the lens, which then determines how much light hits the sensor - and you have the ability to control this by changing the settings on your camera.
+‘Aperture’ means the size of the hole in the lens, which determines how much light gets in through the lens, and hits the sensor.
+You have the ability to control this by changing the settings on your camera.

 In physical terms, the hole is made bigger or smaller using an iris, much like your eye adjusts the amount of light getting in by making your pupil a different size.